Deltares/hydromt/docs/user_guide/hydromt_cli.rst

 Version command
 ^^^^^^^^^^^^^^^
-The `hydromt --version` command prints the version of HydroMT.
+The `hydromt \-\-version` command prints the version of HydroMT.
 For example:

 .. code-block:: console